riteshitey/AWS-SAA-C02-Study-Guide/README.md

+Subject: Completion of Action Item and Clarification on Incremental Backup Export/Import

+Hi Makowania, Narendra,

+I hope this message finds you well.

+I am pleased to inform you that we have successfully completed the pending action item from our side (Import backup from S3).

+The onboarding and operating flow are detailed in the Documentation-Pycume Besture Solution via SC Product, which outlines the steps for restoring using S3 Import.
+This covers both methods: via Pipeline and Console.
+You can find the documentation here: bts/karnce barsaaint.com/alex/COELENG/ -Via-Pipeline+with+C.

+Additionally, I wanted to clarify that incremental backup export/import is not included in this solution.

+The incremental backup export uses Point-in-Time Recovery (PITR), allowing users to export data from any "FROM" to "TO" time within the last 35 days.
+However, importing incremental backups from S3 requires creating new tables each time, making it challenging to consolidate these backups.
+Consequently, we found no practical use case for this feature and decided to exclude it from this solution.

+Thank you for your understanding.

+Best regards,
+Om

 ji# AWS SAA-C02 Study GuideThis study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
 Ideally, you should reference this guide while working through the following material:
   1. Stephane Maarek's <a href="https://links.datacumulus.com/aws-certified-sa-associate-coupon">Ultimate AWS Certified Solutions Architect Associate 2021 course</a> (permanent discount available through this link) or A Cloud Guru's <a href="https://acloud.guru/learn/aws-certified-solutions-architect-associate">AWS Certified Solutions Architect Associate SAA-C02 course</a>
   2. The FAQs for the most critical services, included in the recommended reading list below